Introduction

 c) The main area of activity and the subject matter of the company,

-d) The address of the company,
+d) The headquarters of the company,

 e) The duration of the company,